SUMMARY

 June 2018: CMS Told Nursing Home Inspectors They Did Not Need To Fine Facilities For Violations Unless They Resulted In, “Serious Injury, Harm, Impairment, Or Death.”
 According to Kaiser Health News, “The frequency of immediate-jeopardy fines may further decrease.
 CMS told inspectors in June that they were no longer required to fine facilities unless immediate-jeopardy violations resulted in ‘serious injury, harm, impairment or death.’
 Regulators still must take some action, but that could be ordering the home to arrange training from an outside group or mandating specific changes to the way the home operates.”
 [Kaiser Health News, 3/15/19]

 Coalition Against Surprise Medical Billing: Americans Make About 137 Million Emergency Room Visits Per Year.
 “At Least 1 In 6 Patients” With Health Insurance Will Receive A Surprise Medical Bill.
-According to Coalition Against Surprise Medical Billing, “Surprise medical billing can break the bank for hardworking Americans with bills totaling thousands of dollars – often in cases where patients were not able to choose their doctor.
+According to the Coalition Against Surprise Medical Billing, “Surprise medical billing can break the bank for hardworking Americans with bills totaling thousands of dollars – often in cases where patients were not able to choose their doctor.
 For example, every year, Americans make about 137 million visits to emergency rooms in the United States.
 At least 1 in 6 patients who have health insurance will receive a surprise medical bill from a provider or specialist who treated them.
 Importantly, not all doctors or local hospitals are the culprits behind surprise medical bills.
 The real issue is when clinical specialists or providers choose not to participate in health insurance providers’ networks – or if they do not meet the standards for inclusion in a network – and can then demand a blank check from patients for their services.
 These specialty providers are likely to charge substantially more than their peers in other specialties, not accept private insurance, and are not actively chosen by patients.
 Studies have found that surprise medical bills are most likely to come from emergency medicine physicians, anesthesiologists, radiologists, and pathologists.”
 [Coalition Against Surprise Medical Billing, 1/28/20]

 Trump’s Medicare Advantage Executive Order Made It Easier For Providers To Opt Out Of Medicare Which Potentially Exposed Seniors To Surprise Medical Bills.
 According to NPR, “Vowing to protect Medicare with ‘every ounce of strength,’ President Trump spoke last week to a cheering crowd in Florida.
 But his executive order released shortly afterward includes provisions that could significantly alter key pillars of the program by making it easier for beneficiaries and doctors to opt out.
 The bottom line: The proposed changes might make it a bit simpler to find a doctor who takes new Medicare patients, but it could lead to higher costs for seniors and potentially expose some to surprise medical bills, a problem from which Medicare has traditionally protected consumers.”
 [NPR, 10/8/19]